hankbesser/recursive-agents/docs/LangGraph_RA_comp.md

 ## The Synergy: Better Together

 **Together = Complete Observability:**
-- See both the workflow (LangGraph) AND the thinking (RC)
+- See both the workflow (LangGraph) AND the thinking (RA)
-- Zero integration overhead - RC agents work directly as LangGraph nodes
+- Zero integration overhead - RA agents work directly as LangGraph nodes

 Your companions become "thoughts-included" nodes that enhance any LangGraph workflow with deep introspection capabilities.

 ## Start Building Transparent AI Systems Today

-Recursive Companion transforms opaque LLM calls into transparent reasoning processes.
-Whether you're debugging production issues, ensuring quality standards, or optimizing agent performance, RC gives you the visibility you need.
+Recursive Agents transforms opaque LLM calls into transparent reasoning processes.
+Whether you're debugging production issues, ensuring quality standards, or optimizing agent performance, RA gives you the visibility you need.
 The future of AI development isn't about choosing between tools - it's about combining the right ones.
-LangGraph handles the "what," RC reveals the "why," and together they enable more observable AI systems.
+LangGraph handles the "what," RA reveals the "why," and together they enable more observable AI systems.